Climate Capacity Building: Risk Anticipation and Minimization

 Risk forecasting and risk mitigation measures are crucial approaches to improving resilience to changes in the regional climate.
 The project aims to strengthen climate capacities in the partner countries.
 By using seasonal forecasts of climate phenomena and climate projections, the consequences for water balance and agriculture are estimated and the impact of such phenomena and trends on climate migration patterns is assessed.
 The expertise regarding climate risks and their predictions is developed in a user-oriented way and anchored in the partner countries.
 In conjunction with observational data and seasonal forecasts, recurrent phenomena such as the Indian Summer Monsoon and El Niño, as well as trends caused by climate change, are projected.
 The data is used in the agricultural and water sector to estimate the impact on the living environment of the population.
 This in turn contributes to better understanding and anticipating climate-induced migration movements.

 State of implementation/results

-- Appointment of the EPICC Project Lead Dr. Kira Vinke to the Advisory Council on Civilian Crisis Prevention and Peacebuilding of the German Federal Government; and election to the co-chair (Link: www.auswaertiges-amt.de/…).
+- Project leader Dr. Kira Vinke was elected to the German Government's Advisory Council for Civilian Crisis Prevention and Peacebuilding and as co-chair.